 Fortify

 Barbarians, Druids, and Necromancers have access to a unique source of Damage Reduction that comes with its own set of mechanics to increase their defense.
-There are a number of skills, passives, and Legendary Aspects that can give you some amount of Fortify.
+There are several skills, passives, and Legendary Aspects that can give you some amount of Fortify.
 When your Fortify is greater or equal to your current Life, you become Fortified.
-Fortified characters have 10% Damage Reduction.
-This number can be increased by the Defensive Stance passive and by Sapphires socketed into armor.
+Fortified characters have 15% Damage Reduction.
+This number can be increased by the Defensive Stance passive.
 When you are Fortified, incoming damage reduces both your Life and your Fortify by the same amount.
-The amount of Fortify you get can be increased by Bonus Fortify rolls on Rings and Helmet.
+Keep in mind, Damage Reduction while Fortified does not interact with the damage taken to your Barriers.

 Dodge